Can You Drink on Wellbutrin? Side Effects and Risks

 - serious and uncontrollable shaking

-If you have a seizure while taking Wellbutrin, stop taking it right away and talk to your doctor about alternatives.
+If you have a seizure while taking Wellbutrin, stop immediately and talk with your doctor about alternatives.

 Other side effects